 After being arrested for operating illegal poker games, the only person who sticks by Molly is her criminal defense lawyer, who knows something about Molly that the newspapers don’t.

-Rounders (1998) is considered by many to be the best poker film of all time, and we agree.
+“Rounders” (1998), is considered by many to be one of the best poker movies of all time.
 If there is one movie that will find its way onto every list of good poker movies, this will likely be near the top spot on every one of them.

-With a cast featuring stars such as Matt Damon, Edward Norton, John Malkovich and Gretchen Mol, Rounders was bound to be a great movie and an even better poker movie.
-The story follows Mike (Damon,) a talented poker player who lacks a few of the basics in gambling, such as bankroll management.
-After being cleaned out by Teddy KGB (Malkovich,) Mike promises himself and his girlfriend (Mol) that he will stop for good.
+With a cast featuring stars like Matt Damon, Edward Norton, John Malkovich, and Gretchen Mol, “Rounders” was bound to be a great movie and an even better poker movie.
+The story follows Mike (Damon), a talented poker player lacking in some gambling fundamentals, like bankroll management, for instance.
+After being cleaned out by Teddy KGB (Malkovich), Mike promises himself and his girlfriend (Mol) that he will stop for good.

-We won’t spoil any more of the story for you except to add that he eventually finds himself in a situation where he ends up back at the tables for an adventure filled with the adrenaline and drama for which poker is so well known.
-Whether you love good movies or are just looking for an exciting movie on poker, be sure to check out this classic!
+He eventually finds himself in a situation where he ends up back at the tables for an adventure filled with the adrenaline and drama for which poker is so well known.
+Whether you love good movies or are just looking for an exciting movie on poker, be sure to check out this classic.

-Poker is obviously your game, but we’re pretty sure you’re quite adaptable at the casino, dabbling in a few other table games and perhaps even spending some time spinning the slots.
+Poker is obviously your game, but it’s likely you’re quite adaptable at the casino, dabbling in a few other table games and perhaps even spending some time spinning the slots.
 If so, here are a few quick bonus films to add to your watchlist.
-While they don’t revolve around poker, they’re full of casino glitz, glamor and gambling:
+While they don’t revolve around poker, they’re full of casino glitz, glamor, and gambling:

-- Casino (1995): Its title says it all!
-Directed by Martin Scorsese and starring Robert De Niro and Sharon Stone, Casino is an epic crime film full of thrills, spills and anticipation as you watch Sam “Ace” Rothstein (De Niro) oversee the daily operations of Vegas’s Tangiers Casino.
+This film’s title says it all.
+Directed by Martin Scorsese and starring Robert De Niro and Sharon Stone, “Casino” is an epic crime film full of thrills, spills, and anticipation as you watch Sam “Ace” Rothstein (De Niro) oversee the daily operations of Vegas’s Tangiers Casino.

-You’re sure to feel inspired to put your own poker skills to the test after watching a few of these epic poker movies!
-Our online casino has got you covered.
-If you think you have what it takes to sit at the tables with the whales and sharks, then you might want to try your hand at some casual online poker games, or if you’re a more serious player, join our online poker tournaments at Borgata Online.
+You’re sure to feel inspired to put your own poker skills to the test after watching a few of these epic poker movies.
+In which case, you’ll appreciate an online casino that has you covered.
+If you think you have what it takes to sit at the tables with the whales and sharks, then you might want to try your hand at some casual online poker games, or if you’re a more serious player, join the online poker tournaments at Borgata Online.